 Marketing is the promotion of products and ideas: it is thus difficult to define where cultural promotion ends and commercial marketing begins.
 Perhaps the most pertinent demarcation would be to define marketing activities as those which make a commercial contribution (i.e. have a positive market value), and cultural activities as those which have no direct market impact, or which have a negative market value.
 By this definition, therefore, cultural activities would generally have a negative effect on commercial profitability.
-In a business, any activity

-29 Mercer, Colin, Towards Cultural Citizenship: Tools for Cultural Policy and Development, The Bank of Sweden Tercentenary Foundation, Sida, 2002 which generates more expense than income will soon be axed in the name of efficiency, even when, as in the case of cultural activities, there may be long-term promotional benefits.
+In a business, any activity which generates more expense than income will soon be axed in the name of efficiency, even when, as in the case of cultural activities, there may be long-term promotional benefits.
 Without some degree of external funding for cultural activities, ABC is unlikely to be able to maintain a significant cultural agenda.